 - Every piece of team gear you own.
 Seriously.
 It helps you locate other team parents when you’re up the hill, coming down the hill, or looking for your fields.
 It looks great in team pictures, conveys team spirit, and might even help you win the spirit competition on opening night.

 - Dress for comfort.
-Oneonta, Cooperstown and the surrounding areas are extremely relaxed and everyone dresses verrry casually.
+Oneonta, Cooperstown and the surrounding areas are extremely relaxed and everyone dresses verrrrry casually.
 These are my people.
 Multiple pairs of leggings, team t-shirts, comfortable flip flops and sneakers took me through the entire week from opening ceremonies to our Hall of Fame visit, to our team dinners.
-I would have felt overdressed if I hadn’t been wearing a baseball themed t-shirt in every restaurant we went to.
+Honestly, I would have felt overdressed if I hadn’t been wearing a baseball themed t-shirt in every restaurant we went to.

 - Comfortable Walking Shoes.
-I gave up on flip flops after the first day – too much walking up and down steep hills, plus gravel paths in between fields made flip flops impractical and almost dangerous.
+I gave up on flip flops after the first day – too much walking up and down steep hills, plus gravel paths in between fields made flip flops impractical, uncomfortable, and almost dangerous.
 I ended up wearing sneakers the rest of the time, and just packing flip flops in my backpack if the day called for sun.

 - A baseball hat (obviously).

 - One pair of pants or jeans – – nights can be very chilly and damp.
 If you get a midnight/1am game, you will want sweatpants, pants or jeans.